 - Undertaking an assessment of the organisational culture towards flexible working.
 Use this information to update the policy.

-- Monitor and evaluate progress with flexible working amongst employees.
+- Monitor and evaluate progress with flexible working among employees.

 - Clear guidelines on how an employee should make a request for flexible working - it is good practice that a request for flexible working should be made in writing.